openstack-archive/sahara/doc/source/devref/quickstart.rst

     | Version                    | <plugin_version>                                   |
     +----------------------------+----------------------------------------------------+

-Alternatively you can create cluster template from JSON file:
+Alternatively you can create a cluster template from a JSON file:

 Create a file named ``my_cluster_create.json`` with the following content: